t0mt0mm/ecu-test/README.md

 When an output state changes, the Real backend encodes the PWM and enable signals with cantools and sends a single `QM_High_side_output_write` frame.
 Incoming `QM_High_side_output_status` frames are decoded asynchronously so the live current is updated immediately in the GUI.

+## Dummy signal simulation panel
+The **Dummy Signal Simulation** group becomes active in Dummy mode after a DBC is loaded.
+It lists every message and signal from the database and lets you adjust the generator used by the simulator:

+- **Analog signals**: Choose between `hold`, `sine`, `ramp`, and `noise`, and fine-tune offset, amplitude, frequency, slope, noise, hold value, and phase.
+- **Digital signals**: Select `pattern` (duty/period) or `manual` mode and edit high/low values, manual value, period, duty, and phase.

+Changes apply immediately and affect watchlist values and CSV exports.
+Default profiles are derived from the signal names (for example, `*_current` ramps, `*_voltage` holds with light noise, temperatures oscillate).

 ## Signal Browser and Watchlist
 1. Load a DBC file with the **Load** button in the connection panel.
 All messages and signals are parsed dynamically—no signal names are hardcoded.
 2. Use the search field to filter messages or signals.
 Multiple signals can be selected at once.
 3. Click **Add to Watchlist** to begin tracking the selected signals.
 The watchlist refreshes every 100 ms for both Dummy and Real backends.
 4. Remove signals with **Remove Selected** when you no longer need them.

 The Dummy backend mirrors the Real backend signal names so the watchlist and logger operate identically in either mode.
+The selected watchlist and logging settings persist via `QSettings`, so the UI reopens with your previous configuration.

 ## Outputs and Inputs
 - Enable or disable each high-side output with the checkbox and adjust the PWM using the slider.